-Don’t forget — simple and intuitive is the best.
+Don’t forget — simple and intuitive is always best.
 The best case scenario is when everybody knows what to do without a tutorial.

 User experience is also judged by the design of your magazine layout.
 It needs to clearly state where the headline, body copy, image caption, video that can be played, etc. are.

 This may seem obvious, but so many digital magazines are lacking this important “feature.”
 Any type of digital magazine needs to be readable without zooming or other input from the reader’s side.
 We had a great blog post about digital magazine readability and how to achieve it.